digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 The interpretation of scenarios is a feature an engine can provide to test business logic within a DAML-LF archive.
 Nevertheless, the present specification does not define how scenarios should be actually interpreted.
-A engine compliant with this specification does not have to provide support for scenario interpretation.
+An engine compliant with this specification does not have to provide support for scenario interpretation.
 It must however accept loading any `valid <Validation_>`_ archive that contains scenario expressions, and must handle update statements that actually